 Silver waterfall - one of the most beautiful waterfalls of Vietnam

 Just a few kilometers from Silver Waterfall is Love Waterfall - another attraction of Sapa.
 The name comes from a love story of a fairy who fell in love with the flute of a local man.
 The Golden Stream runs along the narrow paved path making the jungle trek more interesting.
-The fall is not as big as it’s cousin but offers the same natural beauty to people who dare to venture into.
+The fall is not as big as it’s a cousin but offers the same natural beauty to people who dare to venture into.

 Love waterfall's name comes from a love story of a fairy with a local man